KAWS - WAITING, 2018

 Willie Wayne Smith's large-scale public work Weather Permitting, located at 35 E. Grand River in downtown Detroit.

-Unity, a towering 118-foot-by-50-foot mural, just completed on the north elevation of 28Grand, Bedrock’s new 13-story, micro-loft building in Downtown Detroit.
+Unity, a towering 118-foot-by-50-foot mural, just completed on the north elevation of 28Grand in Downtown Detroit.
 The artist states that his ambition for the mural is to reach new audiences, and that he has further plans for public installations in the future.

 “I felt if I could use black and white, which is the greatest combination of opposites, it would speak the strongest language and I could speak it,” McGee says of the mural.
 “I feel if I'm going to put it out there, I want it to be strong."

-Swoon and Detroit artist Baba Wayne complete a collaborative mural in the Jefferson-Chalmers neighborhood which coincides with her exhibition The Light After.
-The community initiative is presented by the Detroit Institute of Arts and Library Street Collective.
+Swoon and Detroit artist Baba Wayne complete a collaborative mural in the Jefferson-Chalmers neighborhood.
+The community initiative was presented by the Detroit Institute of Arts and Library Street Collective.
 The mural is located on 14635 East Jefferson, Detroit.
 An additional mural was also completed while in Detroit, Monica, a 17' public work located at 500 Woodward, Detroit.

-Coinciding with their April 2016 exhibition, Library Street Collective presented a mural by How & Nosm - titled Balancing Act - in partnership with Bedrock Detroit and Meridian Health.
-In place next to the Shepard Fairey work completed in May of 2015 at One Campus Martius, it is the twins' tallest mural to date. the 184’ by 60’ piece explores the delicate nature of family and community on a societal scale and only took 6 days to complete, staying true to the Perre brother's reputation as the fastest muralists in the world.
+Balancing Act is in place next to the Shepard Fairey work at One Campus Martius, it is the twins' tallest mural to date. the 184’ by 60’ piece explores the delicate nature of family and community on a societal scale and only took 6 days to complete, staying true to the Perre brother's reputation as the fastest muralists in the world.

 SHEPARD FAIREY, 2015